Lunaversitay/sawwar/README.md

 I'll include an actual version (more touched up and not messy) in my actual script when I release it on SF.

 ![](http://i.lunaversity.xyz/4098.jpg)

+#Issues

+It's a shit ton likely you'll run into issues just make an issue on the github forum and I'll fix it probably.